 Gifts & hospitality register

 Organisations should have policies in place for staff to follow when giving or receiving gifts and hospitality.
 Gifts or hospitality must not be offered or accepted to influence a business decision.

 So recording such offers in a register of gifts and hospitality is essential to complying with anti-bribery law.

 The Bribery Act 2010 states that companies must consider three key factors to identify whether a gift is acceptable: intention, value and timing.
-There is no limit to the acceptable value of gifts, and common-sense judgement is required.
-That's why it is important to keep a record of gifts to evidence such decision-making.
+There is no limit to the acceptable value of gifts, and common-sense judgment is required.
+That's why it is important to record gifts to evidence such decision-making.

 One example is Airbus, which paid €3.6bn to settle the largest-ever corporate bribery case after admitting to paying bribes to win contracts in 20 countries.